jorenheit/brainfix/README.md

 function main()
 {
     // The compiler will try to unroll this, even though we can see
-    // that it will take 100 iterations (> 50).
+    // that it will take 100 iterations and will therefore not be
-    for (let i = 0; i != 100; ++i)
+    // unrolled (assuming the default maximum of 20 iterations). for (let i = 0; i != 100; ++i)
     {
         printd(i);
         endl();
     }

-    // Use for* instead: same resulting BF-code, faster compilation for* (let i = 0; i != 100; ++i)
+    // Use for* instead: same resulting BF-code, faster compilation. for* (let i = 0; i != 100; ++i)
     {
         printd(i);
         endl();
     }

-    // Will not compile any faster, but won't unroll: let [] arr = #{1, 2, 3, 4};
+    // Ranged-for* will not unroll, but this won't result in faster compilation. let [] arr = #{1, 2, 3, 4};
     for* (let x: arr)
     {